arjunsingh1027/budget-tracker/README.md

 ## Description

-With this application, users will be able to track their daily workouts.
-Users can add resistance or cardio exercises to their workouts.
-The users are able to keep track of their sets, weights, reps, distance and duration of their workouts and exercises.
+With this application, users will be able to track their budgets.
+They can add transactions with the correct amounts to track their expenses.
+The app will show the user their expenses while charting it to give the user a visual to help keep track of their budget.

 ## Contact
 If you have any questions, contact me at: